chtoucas/Narvalo.NET/Issues.md

 **Objectives: Small improvements to SA, CA and the MSBuild infrastructure**

 Code Analysis and Source Analysis:
-- Improvement: Check all SuppressMessage and tag them with [REVIEW], [GeneratedCode]... in particular those added to fix warnings when internals are hidden.
+- Improvement: Wrap all SuppressMessage that are not really justified either by a !NO_GLOBAL_SUPPRESSIONS or by a !NO_HACK.
+Tag with [GeneratedCode] those related to generated code...
 - Improvement: Remove the local CA & SA overrides.
 Fix any remaining CA and SA warnings and errors.
 - Bug: Some assemblies raise a CA warning on string resources supposably not used.